In the Tall Grass (film): Casting

 Alongside the initial production announcement, it was reported that James Marsden was in negotiations for a lead role.
 On August 7, 2018, it was announced that Marsden had bowed out of the film due to scheduling conflicts and been replaced with Patrick Wilson.
 Additionally, it was reported that Laysla De Oliveira, Harrison Gilbertson, Avery Whitted, Rachel Wilson, and Will Buie Jr. had also joined the cast.

 Filming

 Principal photography was expected to begin on July 30, 2018, and last until September 14, 2018, in Toronto, Ontario.
 On July 24, 2018, it was reported that a dilapidated church set had been constructed for the film on a rural road in Perth South, Ontario.
 On September 20, 2018, filming took place outside of a bowling alley in Elmira, Ontario.

 Release

-The film had its world premiere at Fantastic Fest on September 20, 2019.
+In the Tall Grass had its world premiere at Fantastic Fest on September 20, 2019.
 On October 4, 2019, the film began streaming on Netflix.